AdobeDocs/commerce-admin.en/help/getting-started/hipaa/operations.md

 ## Migration

-Customer migrating from a non-HIPAA Commerce offering to a HIPAA ready offering must delete their old dataspaces to prevent co-mingling of sensitive and non-sensitive data.
+Customers migrating from a non-HIPAA Commerce offering to a HIPAA-ready offering must adhere to the following guidelines:

-1. Merchant need to delete their old data spaces and only after that should the new HIPAA-SaaS environment be used([commerce services connector](https://experienceleague.adobe.com/en/docs/commerce-merchant-services/user-guides/integration-services/saas) should be configured only after that)
+1. **Delete Existing Dataspaces**: Before migration, all existing dataspaces must be deleted to prevent the co-mingling of sensitive and non-sensitive data.
+2. **Configure New Environment**: The new HIPAA-SaaS environment can only be used after the migration is complete and the old dataspaces are deleted.
+The [Commerce Services Connector](https://experienceleague.adobe.com/en/docs/commerce-merchant-services/user-guides/integration-services/saas) should be configured only after this step.
-1. If the merchant has a requirement to carry forward their old data/configurations(for example for LS, PREX), there needs to be a migration strategy in place.
-This process is owned by the merchant.
+3. **Migration Strategy**: If there is a need to carry forward old data/configurations (e.g., for LS, PREX), a migration strategy must be in place.
+This process is the responsibility of the merchant.

+>[!NOTE]
+>To delete the existing dataspaces, customers must create a ticket with Adobe Commerce support and provide the necessary environment details.

 ## Troubleshooting with Adobe Commerce support